 - 1. Creating responsive learning systems.
-In a learning system, datadriven technologies could enable feedback loops at all levels, informing decisions and continuously advising on best teaching practices by bridging the current gap between research and practice.
-Pockets of such systems are already taking shape, powered by digital technology such as Ghana's School Mapping platform, a smartphone-based platform allowing integrated collection of data on resources, teachers and infrastructure of schools, and thereby fostering better decision-making and investments. - 2.
-Targeting at-risk people in education.
-Systems could also be made proactive to ensure services get to the people that need them most.
-In the education sector, this is starting to emerge in programmes that use digital personalised learning software to identify students whose learning is lagging and allow more precise targeting of interventions. - 3.
-Tailoring education services to individual needs.
-Personalised education holds great potential to revolutionise effectiveness, efficiency and equity.
-For example, digital personalised learning software greatly improves test scores by tailoring content based on a student's proficiency level, rather than that of the rest of the class. - 4.
-Redefining the roles of educators.
-With digital technologies, the roles of teachers will change.
-Digital technologies including machine learning may lead to the automation of certain tasks, especially routine or codifiable parts of the job.
-Consequently, teachers' skills will change markedly.
-They will remain a crucial part of the system, but will spend less time on routine tasks and place greater focus on core strengths such as judgement, initiative, and the socio-emotional "human touch". - 5.
-Bringing quality education to remote areas.
-In the future we may also see virtual systems which break down the walls of classrooms, reaching out to students in the most remote areas to provide quality education through videoconferencing or other forms of delivery.
+In a learning system, data-driven technologies could enable feedback loops at all levels, informing decisions and continuously advising on best clinical or teaching practices by bridging the current gap between research and practice.
+Pockets of such systems are already taking shape, powered by digital technology such as India's Mobile-based Surveillance Quest using IT (MoSQuIT), a smartphone-based platform for malaria surveillance that enables better outbreak monitoring and real-time responses. - 2.
+Targeting at-risk people in health and education.
+Systems could also be made proactive to ensure services get to the people who need them most.
+In the health sector, this is starting to emerge in programmes that use community data to identify high-risk patients for active outreach.
+In education, it will allow more precise targeting of pupils whose learning is lagging. - 3.
+Tailoring health and education services to individual needs.
+Personalised health and education hold great potential to revolutionise effectiveness, efficiency and equity.
+For example, digital personalised learning software greatly improves test scores by tailoring content based on an individual student's proficiency level, rather than that of the rest of the class. - 4.
+Redefining the roles of educators and health care workers.With digital technologies, the roles of teachers and health workers will change.
+Digital technologies including machine learning may lead to the automation of certain tasks, especially routine or codifiable parts

+- of the job.
+Consequently, frontline workers' skills will change markedly.
+Frontline workers will remain a crucial part of the system, but will spend less time on routine tasks and place greater focus on core strengths such as judgement, initiative, and the socio-emotional "human touch". - 5.
+Bringing quality healthcare and education to remote areas.
+In the future, we may also see virtual systems which break down the walls of clinics and classrooms, including remote diagnosis via telehealth technologies, remote clinics and reaching out to students in the most remote areas to provide quality education through videoconferencing.